Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Bears have been underdogs by 7.5 points or more three times this season and have not covered the spread once.

-- Chicago's games this year have hit the over on three of 12 set point totals (25%).
+- Chicago's games this season have gone over the total in three out of 12 opportunities (25%).

-- In games that Chicago piles up over 317.8 yards, the team is 2-5 against the spread and 2-4 overall.
+- When Chicago amasses more than 317.8 yards, the team is 2-5 against the spread and 2-4 overall.

-- This season the Bears have 15 turnovers, four fewer than the Cardinals have takeaways (19).

 Home and road insights